-The Service is a data controller under the Data Protection Act 1998.
+The Service is a data controller under the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 We have a legal duty to protect any information we collect from you and to prevent any unauthorised access to or use of that information.
 We do not pass your details to any third party unless you give us permission to do so.

 Please note that this data policy only applies to the websites of the service below and not any external websites that we link to: